Innovation

 A study involving three frameworks simultaneously, to examine whether the architecture scales to higher-order interactions.

-Extending the system to new domains requires not only applying the orchestration logic, but constructing or adapting the frameworks the logic coordinates.
-This is a substantive boundary on portability, not a secondary implementation issue.
-A static system is copyable.
-A system in continuous evolution is not.
+Extending the architecture to new domains requires both applying the orchestration logic and constructing or adapting the frameworks the logic coordinates.
+The architecture is a research program in continuous evolution — and that property is itself part of its design.

 Verifiable analytical differentiation